caseymorris321/gear-rental-inventory/README.md

 # Gear Rental Inventory

-A rental inventory management system built to solve a real business problem: tracking gear availability, managing checkouts, and preventing overdue returns.
+A rental inventory management system built to solve a real business problem: tracking gear availability, managing checkouts, and staying on top of overdue returns.

 ## The Problem I Solved